 Bexarotene topical Side Effects

 Commonly reported side effects of bexarotene topical include: contact dermatitis, disorder of integument, pruritus, and skin rash.
 Other side effects include: exfoliative dermatitis, and maculopapular rash.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Applies to bexarotene topical: topical gel/jelly.